sabirdvd/LaTeX-template-for-UPC-thesis-/README.md

 ## Overview
 This is a template that based on [Oxford/Cambridge LaTeX Phd thesis template](https://github.com/mcmanigle/OxThesis) with ACL/CVPR confer template inspired modification.
+For the presentation template please have a look at [Beamer presentations template](https://github.com/sabirdvd/LaTeX-template-for-UPC-thesis-/tree/main/Beamer).

 To compile the temp
 ```